Review | WNO pop-up opera truck delivers music to the public, but it’s not a perfect fit

 After a pair of deftly sung show tunes — Waddington taking “I Could Have Danced All Night” from “My Fair Lady,” and Meinert singing “Some Enchanted Evening” from “South Pacific” — the two singers came together (within reason) for “Là ci darem la mano,” the “duettino” between storied dirtbag Don Giovanni and Zerlina.

-Perhaps it was merely the appearance of two singers on the same substitute stage, or the strange spectacle of two maskless humans connecting in public, or maybe it was the lovers’ chemistry coded into the music by Mozart himself — but the closer on this little half-hour teaser of a program hinted at the seductive powers of opera (not to mention the Don).
+Perhaps it was merely the appearance of two singers on the same substitute stage, or the strange spectacle of two maskless humans connecting in public, or maybe it was the chemistry coded into the music by Mozart himself — but the closer on this little half-hour teaser of a program hinted at the seductive powers of opera (not to mention the Don).

 These novel little samples of the grandeur we’re missing may leave you hungering for something more substantial, but they can also remind us why we’re waiting so patiently for the performing arts to return in the first place.
 (In the meantime, those empanadas really hit the spot.)